Tiva Lab 01: Blinking LEDs

 Note: The SW1 and SW2 directly connect with GND.
-Therefore, these pins are as negative logic input, you have to enable the internal pull-up resistor for these pins.
+Therefore, these pins are as negative logic input, and you have to enable the internal pull-up resistor for these pins.

-In this lab, you will learn how to create a C project for the Tiva LaunchPad board, and configure the GPIO ports to blink the onboard LED.
+In this lab, you will learn how to create a C project for the Tiva LaunchPad board and configure the GPIO ports to blink the onboard LED.

 - Create a new folder under the EE3450 folder and name it Lab01_BlinkingLEDs.
 Then double-click the folder you just created to jump into it.